-- The term of the voucher, voucher suspensions, and the CCHA's policies on any extensions of the term.
-If the CCHA allows extensions, the packet must explain how the family can request an extension. - A description of the method used to calculate the housing assistance payment for a family, including how the CCHA determines the payment standard for a family, how the CCHA determines total tenant payment for a family, and information on the payment standard and utility allowance schedule. - An explanation of how the CCHA determines the maximum allowable rent for an assisted unit. - Where the family may lease a unit and an explanation of how portability works, including information on how portability may affect the family's assistance through screening, subsidy standards, payment standards, and any other elements of the portability process that may affect the family's assistance. - The HUD-required tenancy addendum, which must be included in the lease. - The form the family must use to request approval of tenancy, and a description of the procedure for requesting approval for a tenancy. - A statement of the PHA Policy on providing information about families to prospective owners.
+- The term of the voucher, voucher suspensions, and the PHA's policies on any extensions of the term.
+If the PHA allows extensions, the packet must explain how the family can request an extension. - A description of the method used to calculate the housing assistance payment for a family, including how the PHA determines the payment standard for a family and how the PHA determines total tenant payment for a family. - An explanation of how the PHA determines the maximum allowable rent for an assisted unit. - Where the family may lease a unit and an explanation of how portability works, including information on how portability may affect the family's assistance through screening, subsidy standards, payment standards, and any other elements of the portability process that may affect the family's assistance. - The HUD-required tenancy addendum, which must be included in the lease. - The form the family must use to request approval of tenancy, and an explanation of how to request approval. - A statement of the PHA policy on providing information about families to prospective owners.